Skip to content

 flowo login --host https://your-flowo-host

-1. A browser window opens (or prints a URL).
+1. A browser window opens.
+If no browser is available, the CLI prints a URL that you can open elsewhere.
 Sign in to FlowO and approve the device.

-2. On success, the CLI writes ~/.config/flowo/config.toml (Linux/macOS; similar paths on Windows) with 0600 permissions.
+2. On success, the CLI writes ~/.config/flowo/config.toml (Linux/macOS; similar paths on Windows) with 0600 permissions, including FLOWO_WORKING_PATH when the server returns it in the login response (typical Docker: same path you set in the server .env).

 Example session (wording may vary slightly by CLI version; tokens are not echoed):